abhi14324/agriculture-analytics-aws-snowflake-powerbi/README.md

 Key challenges this project addresses:

--No centralized visibility — agriculture data across 11 districts and 16 years was scattered with no unified reporting system -Inability to compare — it was difficult to compare crop performance across seasons (Kharif, Rabi, Zaid) and locations without a dashboard
+- No centralized visibility — agriculture data across 11 districts and 16 years was scattered with no unified reporting system
+- Inability to compare — it was difficult to compare crop performance across seasons (Kharif, Rabi, Zaid) and locations without a dashboard
--Missing trend analysis — year-over-year changes in rainfall, temperature, and yield were not easily trackable -Data underutilization — raw CSV data sitting in local storage was not being used for any analytical or decision-making purpose
+- Missing trend analysis — year-over-year changes in rainfall, temperature, and yield were not easily trackable
+- Data underutilization — raw CSV data sitting in local storage was not being used for any analytical or decision-making purpose

 This project solves these problems by building a cloud-based pipeline that processes raw agriculture data through AWS and Snowflake, and delivers interactive visual insights through a Power BI dashboard — enabling data-driven decisions for crop planning, resource allocation, and season-wise yield optimization.